Protocol Serialization and Deserialization¶

 utility functions.

-Both kinds of traits implement an inherent Protocol
+Both kinds of traits implement an inherent Protocol - they both have the id

-properties with identical type signatures.
+and document_value properties with identical type signatures.
 This allows them

 to be used interchangeably for those that don't care about the concrete types.